MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_13_ImplementAndTestAConditionalAccessPolicy.md

 You should test your conditional access policies to ensure they working as expected.

-1. Open a new 'Inprivate' browser tab and then browse to [https://www.yammer.com/office365](https://www.yammer.com/office365).
+1. Open a new 'InPrivate' browser tab and then browse to [https://sway.office.com](https://sway.office.com).
     - When prompted, log in as DebraB:

    | Setting | Value |